interactions-py/interactions.py/docs/src/Guides/03 Creating Commands.md

     @slash_command(name="my_command2")
     async def my_command_function2(ctx: SlashContext):
         ...

-    def setup(bot) -> None:
-        MyExtension(bot)
     ```

     The check will be checked for every command in the extension.

-## I Don't Want To Define The Same Option Every Time

-If you are like me, you find yourself reusing options in different commands and having to redefine them every time which is both annoying and bad programming.
+## Avoid redefining the same option everytime

+If you have multiple commands that all use the same option, it might be both annoying and bad programming to redefine it multiple times.

 Luckily, you can simply make your own decorators that themselves call `@slash_option()`:
 ```python